CarnivalBug/carnivalbug.github.io/_pages/about.md

 ---

-Fangzheng Lyu is a research assistant at the CyberGIS Center for Advanced Digital and Spatial Studies.
-He is currently a PhD student studying Geographical Information Science under Dr. Shaowen Wang at the University of Illinois at Urbana-Champaign.
-Fangzheng got his MSc in Geography and GIS from UIUC and BE in Computer Engineering from the University of Hong Kong.
+I am a fourth-year Ph.D. student studying Geographical Information Science under Dr. Shaowen Wang at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+And I joined [CyberGIS Center for Advanced Digital and Spatial Studies](https://cybergis.illinois.edu/) and
+[CyberInfrastructure and Geospatial Information Laboratory](https://cigi.illinois.edu/shaowen-wang/home/) since 2018.
+I got my MSc in Geography and GIS from [UIUC](https://illinois.edu/) on 2021 and BE in Computer Engineering from the [University of Hong Kong](https://www.hku.hk/) on 2018.

 Fangzheng's research interests include 1) examine and evaluate the heat dynamics in the urban area with cyberGIS and high-performance geospatial computing; 2) hydrological features extraction using Light Detection and Ranging (LiDAR) data; and 3) building system tools for accessing high-performance computer via CyberGIS platform.